Eloisylus/Adherence-Risk-Analysis/README.md

 Generated 1,000 fake patients with numpy.
 Closed-loop mode gets a flat +3 hour bump in wear time, and anything under a 2.5 stability score counts as high dropout risk.
 These numbers came from skimming a few pain management papers, not a real fit — once I have actual data this needs recalibrating.

+## Analysis

+The first version just compared group averages, which turned out not to be enough — it couldn't tell whether the closed-loop effect was real or just confounded by baseline pain and stability differences between groups.
+So I added two things:

+- Kaplan-Meier curves to see how retention changes over time between the two modes, then a Cox proportional hazards model to check whether closed-loop mode still matters once you control for baseline pain and device stability
+- Sensitivity analysis, since the $2,000/patient and +3 hour numbers behind the TVaR estimate were both guesses — this tests how much the conclusion shifts if those assumptions change

+The data is still synthetic, but at least the analysis itself holds up.

 ## What it shows

 Patients with high baseline pain (around a 9) stick with closed-loop mode noticeably more than manual.
 Makes sense — if you're in that much pain, you don't want to be fiddling with settings yourself.